usetero/renovate-config/README.md

 # renovate-config

-Shared Renovate configuration preset for Tero repositories.
+Shared Renovate configuration preset for all Tero repositories.
+This centralizes our dependency update policies so they're consistent across the organization.

-## Usage
+## Using This Preset

 Add this to your repository's `.github/renovate.json5`: